hbwangjinwu/PIO_Interrupt/README.md

 ![mark](http://ogtvbbrfk.bkt.clouddn.com/blog/20170207/153604729.png)

-*for the users who use the kernel version newer than 4.3, you should change this line as compatible = **"terasic,pio-button";**. otherwise the driver will not work*
+*for the users who use the kernel version newer than 4.3, you should change this line as compatible = "terasic,pio-button";. otherwise the driver will not work*

 ## generate the dtb file